 What plant should I grow where?
 What plant is this in my garden?
 What types of plants grow well in shade or in certain soils?
-All these questions and more can often be answered by searching a reputable plant database.
+What bug is that?
+Why are my vegetables not thriving?
+All these questions and more can often be answered by searching a reputable plant, weed or pest database.
 We suggest you try one of these:

 Bug Guide – Identification, Images, & Information for Insects, Spiders etc for the US & Canada

 Ugly Leaves may mean Disease – great charts to help with problems of onions, cucumbers, melons and tomatoes.

 Friends of the Garden – extensive list of Plant Databases – Feb 2017 – this is an awesome collection of available plant databases for North America.
 Well organized, with links not only to the main plant databases but also specialty categories such as Iris, Daylily, Hosta etc. Kudos to Barbara Clark and Friends of the Garden.